 Awarded to promising young scholars whose research projects relate to the Museum's collection, as well to distinguished visiting scholars from the United States and abroad who can serve as teachers and advisers and make their expertise available to catalog and refine the collection.

-These fellowships are usually awarded for a maximum of one year, most of which should be spent at the Metropolitan Museum.
+These fellowships are usually awarded for a maximum of one year, most of which should be spent at The Metropolitan Museum of Art.
 Applicants should have received their doctorate or have completed substantial work toward it.
 Short-term fellowships for senior scholars are also available.

 J. Clawson Mills Scholarships

-Awarded for one year's study or research at the Museum or abroad in any branch of the fine arts relating to the Metropolitan Museum's collection.
+Awarded for one year's study or research at the Museum or abroad in any branch of the fine arts relating to The Metropolitan Museum of Art's collection.
 J. Clawson Mills Scholarships are generally reserved for mature scholars of demonstrated ability.

 Intended to develop the skills of connoisseurship by supporting firsthand examination of paintings in major European collections rather than library research, Theodore Rousseau Fellowships are awarded for the training of students whose goal is to enter museums as curators of painting.
 Applicants should have been enrolled for at least one year in an advanced degree program in the field of art history.
 Short-term fellowships (minimum three months) will be considered, along with twelve-month requests.

-Awarded to a completed master's- or PhD-level candidate for training in an interdisciplinary approach, joining art historical research with technical investigation of the Museum's Northern Renaissance paintings.
-Note: The recipient of this fellowship will conduct research with the curator for the collection catalogue of early Netherlandish paintings.
+Awarded to a recent MA graduate or PhD-level candidate for training in an interdisciplinary approach, combining art historical research with technical investigation of the Museum's collection.

 The Hanns Swarzenski and Brigitte Horney Swarzenski Fellowship